George Fitzsimmons (serial killer): Trial, imprisonment and death

 Two days after his arrest, Fitzsimmons, who was held without bail, was officially charged with the Nicholses' murders by a grand jury.
 Shortly after his arrest, his wife officially filed for divorce, in addition to a lawsuit for battery.
 Using his inheritance money, Fitzsimmons hired famed lawyer F. Lee Bailey as his attorney, with one of his first actions being a request for a change of venue to a larger metropolitan area such as Erie or Pittsburgh.
 This request was granted, and the trial location was moved to Greensburg.

 At the trial itself, psychiatrists were called on both the defense and prosecution's side to testify their findings.
 While it was supposed that Bailey's defense team would proceed with an insanity defense, this was temporarily hampered by Fitzsimmons himself, who claimed that he was not mentally ill and that at the time of the murders, he was supposedly out on a walk.
 The latter claim was disputed by a tape-recorded interview with Buffalo police officers on the day of his arrest, in which he explicitly said that he had just killed his aunt and uncle.
 The case also drew attention due to the actions of his attorney, who left mixed impressions on the jurors for a variety of reasons.

 Despite Bailey's efforts to convince the jurors that his client was insane, Fitzsimmons was found guilty, convicted and subsequently sentenced to two life terms.
 He was interned at the medium-security State Correctional Institution – Dallas in Jackson Township, where he initially proved to be a problematic inmate, but over the years, he became a recluse who often muttered to himself.
-Fitzsimmons spent the remainder of his life at the institution, succumbing to cancer in 1999.
+Fitzsimmons spent the remainder of his life at the institution, and died of cancer in 1999.
 Decades after his death, Bailey, who by then worked as a law consultant in Maine, discussed the case with EndeavorNews, revealing that he had feared for his life when he interacted with his client.